IJustNeedOffsets/MCPE-Modding/README.md

 ## Problems
 You need to get a Minecraft.ipa somehow
+The patched minecraft ipa is not compressed as it nees to be. to fix extract the Minecraftcpaes.ipa and add a Payload folder..

 ## Compiling
 Open in Visual Studios and click build if you don´t want to use the compiled build.